 After the Victorian era the Edwardian architecture was all about opening up space in buildings.
 Windows were much larger, with floor to ceiling windows being commonplace to allow as much light into rooms as possible.
 To achieve this the lower unit would be made from two panes of glass – less window bars = more light.
 The top windows were made in the Georgian style of six panes – sometimes referred to as ‘Neo-Georgian’.
 Sometimes the upper windows were made of stained or coloured glass.

-Yorkshire sash windows slide horizontally sliding sash windows.
+Yorkshire sash windows slide horizontally.
 One or both panes can open, and these windows are relatively rare.

 What are sash windows frames made from?

 Originally made solely from wood, windows frames are made from a variety of materials to suit all tastes, applications and budgets.

 uPVC frames are usually made from coloured or painted plastic to emulate a wooden frame. uPVC sash windows can be quite efficient, although they cannot be recycled.

 Strong and durable, aluminium frames provide excellent protection and durability.
 More expensive that uPVC, they are recyclable and are expected to offer a long and relatively maintenance free service life.
 Aluminium sash windows are generally regarded as being less pleasing to the eye that timber framed units.

 There are a wide range of woods to choose from: